farTooOld/3D_STEP-Colorizer-App/README.md

 # INSTALLING:
 **Helpful Info Prior to Installation**
+Download the STEP_Colorizer_v11r0_Pre.zip
+It contains all the files

 The App contains a Selection of Stock-Parts provided for Ease-Of-Use.
 To be able to select them from the Drop-Down 'Part Selector', they MUST be located in the SAME FOLDER as the App.